 The appraiser must assess how much either or both those affect the value of the property and adjust her appraisal accordingly.

 34. High-voltage electric transmission lines and high-pressure gas and liquid petroleum pipelines

 High-voltage transmission lines and high-pressure gas and L-P pipelines require an easement.
 You’ll remember that’s a “legal right to trespass” and gives the line’s/pipeline’s owners certain rights.
 No part of the home nor any part of an addition (even a detached one) can be located within such an easement.

 And, if the property is within 100 feet of one of these easements, the appraiser must mention it in his report.

 The appraiser must take into consideration the proximity of the property to the airport and its presence in a zone when assessing the value of the home.
-She should try to find comparable sales to guide her.
+They should try to find comparable sales to guide them.